 We know quite a bit more about climate science than we did in 1977.
 And real scientists knew, even way back then, that economists were not to be treated as scientists.
 It’s small wonder Nordhaus shared the politically motivated Nobel Prize in Economics in 2018.
 I wouldn’t have been surprised had he been given the Nobel Peace Prize, thus joining fellow

 partners-in-crime specialists-in-genocide Henry Kissinger and Barack Obama.

-Earth is at least 1.73 C above the 1750 baseline marking the beginning of the Industrial Revolution.
+Earth is at least 2 C above the 1750 baseline marking the beginning of the Industrial Revolution.
 This global-average temperature is the highest ever with Homo sapiens present, according to a 2017 paper in Earth System Dynamics by James Hansen and colleagues.
 In other words, our species has never experienced a hotter Earth than the one currently driving the ongoing refugee crisis as habitat for humans disappears.
-Earth is not quite at the 2 C limit (sic) established by Nordhaus, yet we have entered a “new climate regime,” as pointed out in pre-print of the June issue of Earth’s Future: “Overall, our results suggest that we have entered a new climate regime in which the occurrence of extraordinary global-scale heatwaves cannot be explained without human-induced climate change.”
+Earth was not quite at the 2 C limit established by Nordhaus, yet we have entered a “new climate regime,” as pointed out in pre-print of the June issue of Earth’s Future: “Overall, our results suggest that we have entered a new climate regime in which the occurrence of extraordinary global-scale heatwaves cannot be explained without human-induced climate change.”
 By 8 May 2020, lethal wet-bulb temperatures were contributing to human mortality on Earth.

 According to an overview published by European Strategy and Policy Analysis System in April 2019: “An increase of 1.5 degrees is the maximum the planet can tolerate; should temperatures increase further … we will face even more droughts, floods, extreme heat and poverty … and at worst, the extinction of humankind altogether.”
-In other words, according to this major synthesis, we’ve passed the point beyond which human extinction might occur.
+In other words, according to this major synthesis, we have passed the point that will trigger human extinction.

-It was probably too late to reverse abrupt, irreversible climate change in 1977 when Nordhaus shared his genocidal opinion.
+It was undoubtedly too late to reverse abrupt, irreversible climate change in 1977 when Nordhaus shared his genocidal opinion.
 It certainly was too late to change course in 1989.
 After all, the aerosol masking effect was strong at least as far back as the Roman Empire, according to peer-reviewed literature published in 2019.
 And comforting words aside, we haven’t done anything to prevent our own extinction in the wake of warnings distant or near.

 In October 2018, the United Nation’s Intergovernmental Panel on Climate Change indicated we have until 2030 to hold global-average temperature at 1.5 C above the ever-shifting baseline.
 Yes, that’s correct: The United Nations is recommending a global-average temperature well below the current temperature as a “target.”

-A review of the role and importance of methane hydrates in the East Siberian Arctic shelf (ESAS) by Shakhova and colleagues was published 5 June 2018 in Geosciences.
+A review of the role and importance of methane hydrates in the East Siberian Arctic shelf (ESAS) by Shakhova and colleagues was published 5 June 2019 in Geosciences.
 Among the conclusions of this research: ESAS “has recently been shown to be a significant modern source of atmospheric CH4, contributing annually no less than terrestrial Arctic ecosystems ….
 Releases could potentially increase by 3–5 orders of magnitude.”
-Any such release obviously would cause a near-term loss of habitat for humans on Earth.
+Any such significant release of methane obviously would cause a near-term loss of habitat for humans on Earth.
 An ice-free Arctic will be equivalent to 25 years of carbon dioxide emissions, according to a paper in the 20 June 2019 issue of Geophysical Research Letters.

 According to a paper in the 7 June 2019 issue of Science, the amount of methane in the atmosphere (CH4) began to rise in 2007 after a 7-year period of near-zero growth.
 Recent research shows that a second step change occurred in 2014.
 From 2014 to at least the end of 2018, the amount of CH4 in the atmosphere increased at nearly double the rate observed since 2007.

 It gets worse, of course: United Nations Secretary-General António Guterres says we have until 2020 to turn this ship around.
 In early October 2018, according to the Guardian, “the next three months are crucial for the future of the planet.”
 Of course, nothing of significance was done at the planetary level because nothing of significance could be done.
 Ever willing to continue distracting the masses, the Prince of Wales concluded we have 18 months to deal with climate change in mid-July, 2019.
-The only known means by which humans can change the global-average temperature in any direction between now and 2020 is the reduction of industrial activity, which will alleviate the aerosol masking effect and therefore drive the global-average much higher very quickly.
-The impact of the aerosol masking effect has been greatly underestimated, as pointed out in a 17 January 2019 article in Science.
-As pointed out by the author of the paper in Science on 22 January 2019: “Global efforts to improve air quality by developing cleaner fuels and burning less coal could end up harming our planet by reducing the number of aerosols in the atmosphere, and by doing so, diminishing aerosols’ cooling ability to offset global warming.”
+The only known means by which humans can change the global-average temperature in any direction between now and 2020 (or 2021) is the reduction of industrial activity, which will alleviate the aerosol masking effect and therefore drive the global-average much higher very quickly.
+The impact of the aerosol masking effect has been greatly underestimated, as pointed out in an 8 February 2019 article in Science.
+As pointed out by the lead author of the paper in Science on 22 January 2019: “Global efforts to improve air quality by developing cleaner fuels and burning less coal could end up harming our planet by reducing the number of aerosols in the atmosphere, and by doing so, diminishing aerosols’ cooling ability to offset global warming.”
 The cooling effect is “nearly twice what scientists previously thought,” and this 2019 paper cites the conclusion by Levy et al. (2013) indicating as little as 35% reduction in industrial activity drives a 1 C global-average rise in temperature, thereby suggesting that as little as a 20% reduction in industrial activity will drive a 1 C spike in temperature within days or weeks.
 Additional support for the importance of the aerosol masking effect comes in the 18 July 2019 issue of Geophysical Research Letters and also from the 27 November 2019 issue of Nature Communications.
 Additional research indicates loss of aerosols exacerbates heat waves.
 So, too, does the ongoing, abrupt loss of Arctic ice.
 This Catch-22 of abrupt climate change, termed the McPherson Paradox, takes us in the wrong direction regardless of the direction of industrial activity if we are interested in maintaining habitat for vertebrates and mammals on Earth.
-Loss of the aerosol masking effect means loss of habitat for human animals, with human extinction soon to follow.
+Reduction or loss of the aerosol masking effect means loss of habitat for human animals, with human extinction soon to follow.

 Finally, a paper in Geosciences dated 23 November 2018 indicates up to 8516 ppm by volume in the Yamal region of Siberia, indicating the great potential for terrestrial permafrost to warm the planet in the near future.
 An article in the 1 July 2019 issue of Nature Geoscience indicates “a loss of soil carbon of 5.4% per year.”
 In other words, it is not only the 50-Gt burst of methane described by Shakhova and colleagues as “highly possible for abrupt release at any time” in 2008 that poses an existential threat based on methane alone.
 A paper in the 30 October 2019 issue of Nature Climate Change indicates abrupt, not gradual, release of methane from terrestrial permafrost.
 As one who loves life, my gratification from these most conservative of sources is overwhelmed by my sadness at the loss.